Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Trial — Better Than Any SNL Skit

 This trial had everything.
-Deputy Lisa Phillips weeping on the stand as Afroman's 13-minute music video about her plays for the entire courtroom — the one where she's identified as 'Licc'em Low Lisa.'
-Afroman responding on Instagram asking where those tears were when she was standing in his yard with an AR-15.
-An officer testifying through near-tears that people call him Officer Pound Cake everywhere he goes.
-And the moment that broke the internet: Randy Walters, under oath, is asked point-blank if Afroman actually slept with his wife.
-His answer, on the record, in front of his wife sitting in the courtroom: 'I don't know.'
-You cannot write this.
-SNL could not write this.
-This actually happened.
+Deputy Lisa Phillips weeping on the stand as Afroman's 13-minute video about her plays for the whole courtroom — the one calling her 'Licc'em Low Lisa.'
+Afroman posting on Instagram asking where those tears were when she was in his yard with an AR-15.
+An officer nearly crying because everyone calls him Officer Pound Cake.
+And then — the moment.
+Randy Walters, under oath, gets asked point-blank if Afroman slept with his wife.
+His answer, on the record, with his wife sitting right there in the courtroom: 'I don't know.'
+I need you to understand.
+You can't write this.
+SNL couldn't write this.
+This actually happened in an American courtroom in 2026.

 March 2026The Trial